joaorb64/joycond-cemuhook/README.rst

 - Run ``pip3 install -r requirements.txt`` to install extra dependencies
 - Run ``python3 joycond-cemuhook.py`` to start joycond-cemuhook

-From now on, you'll only need to run `python3 joycond-cemuhook` with a terminal on its directory.
+From now on, you'll only need to run ``python3 joycond-cemuhook`` from a terminal on its directory.

 - Connect your Nintendo Switch controllers and assign them as intended (using the respective L+R)
 - Open a compatible emulator and enable cemuhook UDP motion input